 The additional duty applies to interests acquired pursuant to agreements and arrangements entered into on or after 1 July 2015.
 Please refer to our information on foreign purchaser additional duty to see if it applies to your transaction.

-If additional duty applies, you must complete Part G of the acquisition statement.
+If additional duty applies, you must complete the foreign purchaser acquisition details on the acquisition statement.

 Concession on lodgement and payment obligation